 $ sudo apt update $ sudo apt install gparted

-Now you can click on the drop down menu on the right hand side to check each block device and make sure you know which is which.
+Now you can click on the drop down menu on the right hand side to visually check each block device and make sure you know which is which.
 I can see that the Windows 8.1 drive is

 /dev/sdb and my destination will be

-Further information is available under detailed info.
+Further information is available under Detailed info if desired.

-And you can mount the destination once the operation is completed.
+You can mount the destination once the operation is completed.